RKelln/5-directions/public/writing/neural_nets.md

 Pedro Domingos in The Master Algorithm puts it this way:
 "Take commonsense reasoning.
 It involves combining pieces of information that may have never been seen together before.
 Did Mary eat a shoe for lunch?
 No, because Mary is a person, people only eat edible things, and shoes are not edible.
 Symbolic systems have no trouble with this—they just chain the relevant rules—but multilayer perceptrons can’t do it; once they’re done learning, they just compute the same fixed function over and over again.
 Neural networks are not compositional, and compositionality is a big part of human cognition.
 Another big issue is that humans—and symbolic models like sets of rules and decision trees—can explain their reasoning, while neural networks are big piles of numbers that no one can understand."

 Brian Cantwell-Smith has a wonderful rebuttal, "AI systems need to be able to deal with reality as it actually is, not with the way that we think it is — not with the way that our thoughts or language represent it as being".
 He continues, "taking the world to consist of discrete intelligible mesoscale objects is an achievement of intelligence, not a premise on top of which intelligence runs."
-This acheivement, which he calls registration, is an active process.
+This achievement, which he calls registration, is an active process.
 "Registration schemes necessarily impose non-innocent idealizations — inscribe boundaries, establish identities, privilege some regularities over others, ignore details, and in general impose idealizations and do an inevitable amount of violence to the sustaining underlying richness.
 This process of stewardship and accountability for registration, never imagined in the \[symbolist\] project, is of the essence of intelligence."

 Nonetheless, current neural nets are terrible at reasoning, but exploring how to make them more modular, composable and robust leads in the direction of allowing them to build their own registrations, not just in the training process, but on the fly in response to input.
 The composition of modules in turn could be viewed in a symbolic framing and the communication of the logic of the modules and how they can / are composed to be an attempt at explainability.